 - More effective and streamlined development procedures

-Plan a development strategy
+Plan a healthcare app development strategy

 Various software development methodologies may guide the processes relating to specific project development requirements in the software industry.
 There are also different frameworks to help development teams implement these methodologies.